SurgT challenge: Benchmark of Soft-Tissue Trackers for Robotic Surgery: Introduction

 \section{Introduction}

 Tracking soft-tissue is a crucial task in Computer-Assisted Interventions (CAI), with a range of applications including autonomous tissue scanning \citep{zhan2020autonomous, wang2022towards}, autonomous tissue manipulation \citep{wang2018unified}, and other autonomous tasks in general.
-Besides enabling autonomy, tracking soft-tissue also allows estimating tissue deformations from the endoscopic video \citep{Giannaroy2016}, which has the added benefit of being usable for evaluating non-rigid reconstruction algorithms \citep{garg2013dense}.
-Estimating soft-tissue deformations is crucial for augmented reality applications, such as the overlay of tumours or blood vessels on the endoscopic video for surgical guidance \citep{Nicolau2011AugmentedRI, Collins2020AugmentedRG}.
+Specifically, for all autonomy levels at task autonomy and above, tracking is essential, as the robot operates surgical instruments in relation to the target tissue area \citep{yang2017medical}.
+Besides enabling autonomy, tracking soft-tissue also allows estimating tissue deformations from the endoscopic video \citep{Giannaroy2016}, which is crucial for augmented reality applications, such as the overlay of tumours or blood vessels on the endoscopic video for surgical guidance \citep{Nicolau2011AugmentedRI, Collins2020AugmentedRG}.
 Medical applications require accurate trackers that are robust to the dynamic conditions of surgical scenes.
 Therefore, prior to being utilized in real-world practice, tissue trackers need to be evaluated on a large and diverse surgical dataset that captures multiple challenges present in surgery, such as when the tracked region is occluded by a surgical instrument.
-The general problem of tracking has been well studied within the computer vision community, focusing on natural scenes, e.g., VOT \citep{VOT_TPAMI}.
-However, a dataset for tracking soft-tissue in surgical scenes is still lacking which halts any forward progress in this field.
-For the task of surgical tissue 3D reconstruction, datasets such as SCARED \citep{scared}, MTL \citep{Weld2022RegularisingDE} and EndoSLAM \citep{ozyoruk2021endoslam} have been created for supporting the development and evaluation of 3D reconstruction algorithms.
+In general, the problem of tracking has been extensively studied within the computer vision community, focusing mainly on natural scenes.
+An example of this is the Visual Object Tracking (VOT) challenge \citep{VOT_TPAMI}, which provides a benchmarking platform for tracking algorithms in non-medical contexts.
+While such non-medical tracking challenges exist and have driven significant progress in the field, a similar benchmark for tracking soft tissue in surgical scenes is notably absent.
+This lack of a surgical-specific tracking challenge has limited the development of robust and accurate tissue-tracking solutions.
+For other tasks such as surgical tissue 3D reconstruction, SCARED \citep{scared}, MTL \citep{Weld2022RegularisingDE} and EndoSLAM \citep{ozyoruk2021endoslam} have been created for supporting the development and evaluation of 3D reconstruction algorithms.
 Similarly, publicly available datasets have been created for surgical instrument segmentation \citep{allan20192017} or surgical workflow analysis \citep{bodenstedt2021heichole}, but when it comes to tracking soft-tissue, there is no publicly available dataset.
-To address this limitation, we propose "SurgT: Surgical Tracking", a first-of-its-kind benchmark framework and challenge, designed to support the development and performance assessment of tissue tracking algorithms for surgery.
+Recognizing this gap, we have adapted the metrics and methodologies used in the VOT challenge to create ``SurgT: Surgical Tracking", the first challenge specifically tailored for soft-tissue tracking in surgical scenes.
+This is an important step towards supporting the development of tissue-tracking algorithms that can effectively handle the unique challenges posed by surgical data.
 This framework contains a collection of rules for tracking, metrics for analysis of performance, a data labelling tool and a curated dataset.
-This challenge is a sub-challenge of the Endoscopic Vision Challenge\footnote{More info at: \url{https://endovis.grand-challenge.org/}} organised in conjunction with the 25th International Conference on Medical Image Computing and Computer Assisted Intervention (MICCAI 2022).
+This challenge is a sub-challenge of the Endoscopic Vision Challenge\footnote{More info at: \url{https://endovis.grand-challenge.org/}} organised in conjunction with the 25\textsuperscript{th} International Conference on Medical Image Computing and Computer Assisted Intervention (MICCAI 2022).
 The whole dataset, benchmarking framework, and labelling tool are publicly available.
 These can be found at \url{https://surgt.grand-challenge.org/}.